cbunting99/OpenCMS/README.md

 However, this will still install and work for most trinitycore servers as far as I am aware..
 Such as 3.3.5a, 4.3.4, and possibly MOP.

+## NOTICE:

+This is a Free Version!
+It is not Nulled..
+It does't have a license bypass!
+It as a FREE RELEASE!

 -----------------------------------------------------------------------------------------

 ## Installation: